12urenloop/mityri/README.md

 - Send packets to the actual station configured in the docker network.
 Decide wheter to directly insert in the database or add a debug web endpoint.
 - Configure playback speed.
 Atm it is in real-time.
 - Add reliability option.
 Be able to make a station unreliable and occasionally drop packets.

+### ui

+- # send detections
+- # dropped detections
+- small graph of where we are in the time of the event
+- more zoomed graph of the detections comming in on our terrain laid out in a line